-- 1. Press and hold the CLOCK button until the clock display starts to flash. - 2.
-Press the SEEK/TRACK button A - 3.
-Press the TUNE/FF-REW/FOLDER button ▲ or ▼ to adjust the minutes.
+- 1. Press and hold the CLOCK button until the clock display starts to flash.

-4. Press the CLOCK button again to exit the clock set mode.
+- Press the CLOCK button again to exit the clock set mode.

 If no action is taken, the display will return to the regular clock display after 10 seconds.